Experts seek answers behind constant quakes in Puerto Rico

 She said the rate of aftershocks following the 6.4 magnitude quake is higher than expected, but still within normal range.
 She also said Saturday’s 5.9 magnitude quake was within the range of what was expected for the aftershock sequence.

-Experts say the likeliest scenario, with an 81% probability, is that the frequency and strength of aftershocks will decrease in the next 30 days, noting that moderately sized ones could still further damage structures.
-The next scenario, with a 17% probability, is another earthquake just as strong as the 6.4 one and in the same area, an event known as a doublet.
-The least likely scenario, with a 2% chance, is that an earthquake significantly larger than the 6.4 one hits Puerto Rico.
+Experts say the likeliest scenario is that the frequency of aftershocks will decrease in the next 30 days, noting that moderately sized ones could still further damage structures.
+A less likely scenario is another earthquake just as strong as the 6.4 one occurs in the same area, an event known as a doublet.
+A much less likely scenario is that an earthquake significantly larger than the 6.4 one hits Puerto Rico.

 Meanwhile, scientists are still investigating the reason behind the constant shaking, fascinated that the aftershocks — in a departure from normal behavior — seem to be occurring along several faults, including the Punta Montalva one.